-A Charming Napa Valley Bed and Breakfast in Calistoga
+A Charming Napa Valley Bed & Breakfast in Calistoga

-The Craftsman Inn is one of the top rated Calistoga bed and breakfast, and for good reason.
+The Craftsman Inn is one of the top rated Calistoga bed and breakfasts in Napa Valley, and for good reason.
 This upscale bed and breakfast occupies a restored 1910 Craftsman house in downtown Calistoga.
 The house was restored in 2006 and the owners did a fabulous job maintaining the architectural details while evoking both charm and elegance throughout the property.

 Upon check-in we were greeted by the owner, Gillian who gave us our keys, a short tour, and offered us a glass of wine from a local winery; every afternoon the bed and breakfast offers complimentary local wines for guests to sample.
 After a long flight from Denver and then driving in from San Francisco it was such a treat to enjoy the wine while sitting on the front porch soaking in Calistoga.
 If you want to skip the wine, you’ll find home-baked cookies and sherry in your room waiting for you upon arrival.
 The cookies are to die for…